Yes, Virginia, you can grow up to be an otaku.

 After a brief stint as a science-fiction author, Lyda returned to fandom and fell in hard.
 Beyond the dozen-odd books she has had published by Penguin, writing both under her own name and as Tate Hallaway, Lyda has written over one million words of Bleach fanfic on Archive of Our Own.

-Posts by Lyda
+Articles by Lyda

 - Get Ready for the Black Panther Movie with Black Panther: A Nation under Our Feet Feb 12, 2018